In October 2014 we ran a crowdfunding campaign to fund the minimum amount of development time needed to deliver our new artistic app Karen.

 Thanks to our incredible audiences, old and new, we successfully hit our target and then some.
 We are now deep in development, with the artists only coming up for air to eat lunch and – if they’re lucky – have occasional biscuit breaks.

 Thanks to support from Arts Council England’s Catalyst scheme we were able to spend time thoroughly researching and planning the campaign.
-We engaged with fundraising consultants Clare Norburn and Victoria Ireland, to advise on the initial strategy and then we employed the extraordinary Anne Rupert on a fixed-term basis to manage the campaign.
+We engaged with fundraising consultants Clare Norburn and Victoria Ireland, to advise on the initial strategy.

 We learnt a lot from this experience and wanted to try to squeeze it all into a guide that would help people who are about to embark on a similar endeavour.
-Anne has done an incredible job on the campaign and again on compacting the relevant cells of our kickstarted brains into these 28 pages.
+The relevant cells of our kickstarted brains are compacted into these 28 pages.

-I’ve no doubt the landscape of crowdfunding will change, what once worked may not in a few years and every campaign will need a fresh focus.
-What I do hope is that this guide will be a good place to start for anyone wondering if crowdfunding is for them.
+We’ve no doubt the landscape of crowdfunding will change, what once worked may not in a few years and every campaign will need a fresh focus.
+What we do hope is that this guide will be a good place to start for anyone wondering if crowdfunding is for them.

 Good luck and do let us know how you get on.